 Different types of proteins are affected in a variety of ways when cooked.
 For instance, Bacillus thuringiensis (Bt) is a soil bacterium that produces a protein that kills corn-attacking insects and is a common gene inserted into corn crops.
 These Bt proteins in my processed corn chips become inactive after cooking.
 If, by chance, there are any small protein pieces left, they are attacked by the enzymes in the mouth and stomach.
 They are then converted into amino acids, where the body can either use them to build its own proteins, use them for energy, or break down and exit the body.

 But what if it isn’t cooked?
-You may have read about the citrus greening fungus, which is attacking and killing orange trees in Florida.
-To combat this, a GMO orange was created to resist the citrus greening fungus.
+You may have read about the citrus greening disease, which has killed millions of citrus plants in the Southeastern U.S. via an infected insect.
+To combat this, a GMO orange was created to resist the citrus greening.
 An anti-citrus greening gene from the spinach plant was isolated and inserted to protect the trees.

 So, if you are allergic to spinach, will you now be allergic to genetically modified oranges?
 No, because the specific gene from the spinach plant was tested for human allergens before it was used in oranges.